 Continuous quality-improvement processes ensure that the many offerings of the School of Business are of the highest quality.
 The program is accredited by the Association to Advance Collegiate Schools of Business (AACSB International), which establishes standards designed to ensure excellence.
 Less than 5 percent of the world’s business schools are accredited by AACSB.
 In addition, programs are regularly evaluated in terms of standards established by various professional bodies, such as the American Institute of Certified Public Accountants, the American Management Association, and the American Marketing Association, and through an ongoing dialogue and review with business executives and professionals.

 Since 1996, La Salle has inducted the top 10 percent of its undergraduate seniors and 7 percent of its juniors into Beta Gamma Sigma (BGS), the international honor society for students enrolled in AACSB-accredited schools.
-In twelve of the last thirteen years, the La Salle chapter of BGS has been chosen as one of the top five from more than 500 chapters worldwide, named in recent years as the Silver Chapter in 2010, 2012 and 2013 and the Gold Chapter in 2004, 2011 and 2014.
+In thirteen of the last fourteen years, the La Salle chapter of BGS has been chosen as one of the top five from more than 540 chapters worldwide.
+In the last five years, we were named as the Silver Chapter (in 2012, 2013 and 2015), and the Gold Chapter (in 2011 and 2014).

 The School of Business prepares students to develop the skills and experience to move from the University into management/professional positions in business, government, and nonprofit organizations.
 The Accounting Department offers a Four-Year Dual BS/MBA Program that could meet the 150-hour requirement for CPA certification.
 Experiential education programs—the internship and Business Scholars Co-op programs—provide hands-on experience in business organizations.
-Recent participants have included the Big Four accounting firms, Johnson & Johnson, Comcast, AstraZeneca, DuPont, Citizens Bank, UBS Financial Services, KYW News Radio, Radio Disney, the FBI, the Environmental Protection Agency, Cigna, and Tasty Baking Co.
+Recent participants have included Aramark, Baker Tilly, Johnson & Johnson, PwC, KPMG, EY, Deloitte, Disney, Burlington Stores, CIGNA, IBX, SAP, and Sunoco.
 The Center for Entrepreneurship provides classroom and experiential learning, mentoring, and public seminars for students whose career interests are in start-up ventures, nonprofits, or climbing the corporate ladder.

 More than 100 executives volunteer their time every year during our Executives on Campus program to come to classes to meet with students.
 Many of the business clubs set up field trips to area businesses so that students can see professional operations first-hand.